Eager as parents may be to start potty training, it can be a period filled with a lot of uncertainty and frustration.

-One of the first signs your toddler may be ready for potty training is when they start to anticipate their bowel movements.
+One of the first signs your toddler may be ready for potty training is when your child starts telling when something is in their diaper.
+This will be followed by signs anticipating their bowel movements.
 “They may hide or make faces,” Dr. Risko says.
 “At that point, a parent could suggest, ‘Would you like to use the toilet?’”

-“Generally, girls begin potty training around 2 1/2 and boys around age 3,” Dr. Risko says.
-She suggests the parents begin planting seeds of potty training well before then.
+“Generally, girls are potty training around 2 1/2 and boys around age 3,” says Risko.

 “I typically discuss potty training at the 18-month-old wellness visit because part of potty training involves speaking about it before you actually expect the child to be potty trained, just to set the developmentally appropriate expectations,” she explains.

 The timeline shifts a bit for children with special needs, who may begin potty training a little later.
 If you feel your child may be ready, talk with your pediatrician.
 They can offer guidance tailored to your child.

 Potty training isn’t a crash course.
 Many toddlers are potty trained in three to six months, but others may need more or less time.
 And it can take months, or even years, before your toddler masters the ability to stay dry overnight.